lizrush/the-ada-network/README.md

 * "Alum(s)" is universally recognized as gender neutral and sidesteps this issue entirely.
 * "Alum(s)" is idiomatic English, already in relatively wide use, and is more likely to be understood than a construction like "alumnix."
 * "Alumnix" is sticking an "x" on the traditional masculine form "alumni."
 Drawing comparisons to "Latinx", it would be like calling "Latinox" gender neutral.

+## The Ada Directory
+Please feel free to add or update your information at any time to [The Ada Alum Directory](https://docs.google.com/spreadsheets/d/1_KUn-Ov5u01oHbD0wdGImZ3r3DfmKx-53_K0v6IH60o/edit?usp=sharing).